Book setup callTake the Memory Audit

 Data Processing Agreement

-This agreement governs how Saberra, a Delaware Public Benefit Corporation, processes personal data on behalf of client organizations.
+This agreement governs how Saberra (forming as Saberra LLC) processes personal data on behalf of client organizations.
 Version 1.1.

-Governed by the laws of the State of Delaware.
+Governed by the laws of the State of New Hampshire.
 For questions, contact legal@saberra.com.

 1. Definitions

 Personal Data means any information relating to an identified or identifiable natural person.
 Processing means any operation performed on Personal Data.
 Sub-processor means any third party engaged by Saberra to carry out processing on behalf of the Controller.
 Canon means approved, human-reviewed institutional memory records stored in the Controller's Notion workspace.
 Candidate Record means an AI-generated draft record awaiting human review.
-Applicable Law means all federal, state, and local privacy, data protection, and security laws applicable to the processing of Personal Data, including the Delaware Personal Data Privacy Act (DPDPA).
+Applicable Law means all federal, state, and local privacy, data protection, and security laws applicable to the processing of Personal Data, including applicable state privacy and data protection laws.

 2. Scope and Purpose of Processing